โœ๏ธIntro to Christianity

 James (son of Zebedee)

-• "Son of Thunder"—a title shared with his brother John, indicating their zealous and fiery temperament
+• "Son of Thunder", a title shared with his brother John, indicating their zealous and fiery temperament

-• First apostle martyred (by Herod Agrippa I, around 44 CE), establishing the pattern of apostolic martyrdom that defined early church identity
+• First apostle martyred (by Herod Agrippa I, around 44 CE, as recorded in Acts 12:1โ€“2), establishing the pattern of apostolic martyrdom that defined early church identity

-• Inner circle member who witnessed the Transfiguration and Gethsemane, yet still misunderstood Jesus' mission by requesting positions of honor
+• Inner circle member who witnessed the Transfiguration and Gethsemane, yet still misunderstood Jesus' mission by requesting a position of honor in the coming kingdom (Mark 10:35โ€“37)

 John